LCR-ADS-Lab/TAALED/README.md

 <details><summary>LEARN MORE</summary>
 <p>

-* TTR is the simplest and the most classic LD index.
+* TTR is perhaps the most well known LD index.
 * Root TTR and Log TTR were two early attempts to correct for TTR's sensitivity to text length using simple mathematical transformations.
 * TTR values are intrinsically skewed by the length of a text, wherein longer texts tend to have lower TTR scores because the proportion of repeated words increases as the text grows longer (e.g., Koizumi & In'nami, 2012; Tweedie & Baayen, 1998)<sup>[6][7]</sup>.
-* Hess, Sefton, and Jandry (1986)<sup>[8]</sup> analyzed 50-uttterance oral language samples from 83 preschool children using five LD measures that were popular at the time: simple TTR, corrected TTR (Carroll, 1964)<sup>[9]</sup>, Root TTR, Log TTR, and Characteristic K (Yule, 1944)<sup>[10]</sup>.
+* Hess, Sefton, and Jandry (1986)<sup>[8]</sup> analyzed oral language samples from 83 preschool children using five LD measures that were popular at the time: simple TTR, corrected TTR (Carroll, 1964)<sup>[9]</sup>, Root TTR, Log TTR, and Characteristic K (Yule, 1944)<sup>[10]</sup>.
 They concluded that all these LD measures were unsuitable for comparing texts of different lengths.
 * Hess, Haug, and Landry (1989)<sup>[11]</sup> used oral language samples from 52 elementary school children to analyze four versions of TTR: simple TTR, corrected TTR, Root TTR, and Log TTR.
 As was the case in the earlier study by Hess et al. (1986)<sup>[8]</sup>, results suggested that none of the TTR measures were stable across texts of different lengths.
+* Baayen & Tweedy (1998) ...
+This needs to be added!
 * McCarthy and Jarvis (2007)<sup>[12]</sup> used a parallel sampling technique to investigate the relationship between text length and LD indices in an L1 corpus of speaking and writing.
 They found that most indices (including TTR and root TTR) were strongly correlated with the text length.
+* Zenker & Kyle (2021) ...
+This needs to be added!

 </p>
 </details>